cswluo/CrossX/README.md

-# cxcnn
+# Cross-X
-This is the PyTorch code of our paper "Crossing X learning for Fine-Grained Visual Categorization"
+This is the PyTorch code of our paper "Cross-X learning for Fine-Grained Visual Categorization"